system76/docs/_articles/pop-recovery.md

 ---

 The recovery partition on this operating system is a full copy of the Pop!_OS installation disk.
 It can be used exactly the same as if a live disk copy of Pop!_OS was booted from a USB drive.
 The existing operating system can be repaired or reinstalled from the recovery mode.
-This feature is only available on fresh install of Pop!_OS 18.04 and later.
+You can also perform a refresh install, which allows you to reinstall without losing any user data or data in your home directory, or opt to do a fresh install, which will essentially reset all OS data.
+Refresh Installs are only available on a fresh install of Pop!_OS 19.04.

 To boot into recovery mode, bring up the <u>systemd-boot</u> menu by holding down <kbd>SPACE</kbd> or the <kbd>ESC</kbd> key while the system is booting.
 On the menu, choose **Recovery Mode**.